RCSLT Conference 2025: 80 years and beyond

 The prize will be used to fund travel, accommodation, and subsistence costs for national or international conference attendance and aims to support network building and further dissemination of the author’s portfolio of work.

-To be eligible for the prize you must be an early career researcher* and submit a research abstract on the topic of child language.
+To be eligible for the prize you must be an early career researcher* and have submitted a research abstract on the topic of child language.
 The prize will be awarded to the highest scoring abstract as identified by blind peer-reviewers.

 *This means anyone leading independent research but excludes anyone who is more than 8 years post-PhD (not inclusive of career breaks e.g. sabbatical, maternity leave).